Mhverma/datastructures-interview-questions/README.md

 2. How do you check if two strings are anagram of each other?
 3. How do you print the first non-repeated character from a string?
 4. How can given string can be reversed using recursion?
-5. How do you chech if given string contains only digits?
+5. How do you check if given string contains only digits?
 6. How do you count the numbers of vowels and consonants in a given string?
 7. How do you count of the occurance of the a given character in a string?
 8. How do you find all permutaion of given string?